U.S. Military Recruiting Statistics

 U.S. Army

-Typical DEP Wait • Range: 2 weeks – 6 months
+Typical Active-Duty DEP • Range: 2 weeks - 6 months

 Shortest average wait.
 The Future Soldier Preparatory Course helps recruits who need to improve ASVAB scores or fitness before shipping.
 About 24% of FY2024 recruits used this program.